-Lumacaftor-ivacaftor (LUM-IVA) is a combination cystic fibrosis transmembrane conductance regulator (CFTR) modulator therapy proven to be useful in individuals with cystic fibrosis (CF) with two copies of the Phe508del mutation and was the first such agent available for this CF genotype.
-In clinical trials involving patients with mild or moderate lung disease (percent predicted forced expiratory volume in one second [ppFEV1] 40-90%), LUM-IVA was associated with modestly improved pulmonary function and weight, and reduced pulmonary exacerbation.
-1-4
+Lumacaftor/ivacaftor (LUM/IVA) is a combination cystic fibrosis transmembrane conductance regulator (CFTR) modulator therapy proven to be useful in individuals with CF with two copies of the Phe508del mutation and was the first such agent available for this CF genotype [1].
+In clinical trials involving patients with mild or moderate lung disease (forced expiratory volume in 1 s (FEV $1$) % pred 40-90%), LUM/IVA was associated with modestly improved pulmonary function and weight, and reduced pulmonary exacerbation [1-4].

-However, LUM-IVA-eligible patients with severe lung disease (ppFEV1<40%) were excluded from these clinical trials.
+However, LUM/IVA-eligible patients with severe lung disease (FEV $1$ % pred <40%) were excluded from these clinical trials.
 Thus, our understanding of its impact in this group of patients is limited.
-Murer et al studied 20 CF adults and reported modest increases in ppFEV1 of 2.5% from a mean baseline ppFEV1 of 32% in the 10 patients that were able to tolerate the medication and remained on it for 6 months, as well as reduced pulmonary exacerbation rate and approximately 0.9kg/m increase in body mass index (BMI).
-Another observational study in 35 patients with severe lung disease (ppFEV1<40%) completing 24 weeks on LUM-IVA reported reduction in hospitalisations and duration of intravenous antibiotic usage compared to the 24 weeks prior to commencement.
+Murer et al. [5] studied 20 CF adults and reported modest increases in FEV $1$ % pred of 2.5% from a mean baseline FEV $1$ % pred of 32% in the 10 patients that were able to tolerate the medication and remained on it for 6 months, as well as reduced pulmonary exacerbation rate and ~0.9 kg·m $^{-2}$ increase in body mass index (BMI).
+Another observational study in 35 patients with severe lung disease (FEV $1$ % pred <40%) completing 24 weeks on LUM/IVA reported a reduction in hospitalisations and duration of intravenous antibiotic (IVAB) usage compared with the 24 weeks prior to commencement [6].
 However, the use of these medications at the more severe end of the CF spectrum still needs to proceed with caution.
-This is pertinent given the not insignificant rates of adverse events and need for discontinuation, with all that this entails both clinically and psychologically regarding unmet expectations.
+This is pertinent given the not insignificant rates of adverse events and need for discontinuation, with all that this entails both clinically and psychologically regarding unmet expectations [7].

-LUM-IVA was not available in Australia until late 2018 outside a clinical trial setting, except via a compassionate use managed access program for individuals aged over 12 years, with ppFEV1<40%, rapidly declining pulmonary function or lung transplant listing.
-The Alfred Adult CF Service is one of the largest adult CF centres in the southern hemisphere, caring for over

-340 adults with CF. Severe lung disease (ppFEV1<40%) is an indication for assessment and consideration of lung transplant.
-In this setting, following care optimisation, LUM-IVA was able to be offered to patients with severe CF lung disease with two copies of the Phe508del mutation via the compassionate use program, undertaken in conjunction with referral to the lung transplant team and to help manage potential concerns of adverse drug reactions precipitating further respiratory decline.
-Importantly, low baseline pulmonary function and frequent pulmonary exacerbations requiring hospitalisation are major signals for increased mortality rates in CF and therefore for lung transplant consideration.
-Hence the real-world implementation of LUM-IVA treatment in severe CF lung disease needed to proceed within this framework and with caution.
+LUM/IVA was not available in Australia until late 2018 outside a clinical trial setting, except via a compassionate use managed access programme for individuals aged >12 years, with FEV $1$ % pred <40%, rapidly declining pulmonary function or lung transplant listing.
+The Alfred Adult CF Service (Melbourne, Australia) is one of the largest adult CF centres in the southern hemisphere, caring for over 340 adults with CF. Severe lung disease (FEV $1$ % pred <40%) is an indication for assessment and consideration of lung transplant [8].
+In this setting, following care optimisation, LUM/IVA was able to be offered to patients with severe CF lung disease with two copies of the Phe508del mutation via the compassionate use programme, undertaken in conjunction with referral to the lung transplant team and to help manage potential concerns of adverse drug reactions precipitating further respiratory decline.
+Importantly, low baseline pulmonary function and frequent pulmonary exacerbations requiring hospitalisation are major signals for increased mortality rates in CF and therefore for lung transplant consideration [8].
+Hence, the real-world implementation of LUM/IVA treatment in severe CF lung disease needed to proceed within this framework and with caution [2, 5].

-Pulmonary function and nutritional status are strongly correlated in CF. While it has long been appreciated that higher ppFEV1 is associated with higher BMI and with indices of fatfree mass (FFM)9-13, the significance of altered body composition is increasingly being recognised.11,13-16.
-FFM depletion is associated with more severe CF lung disease, increased pulmonary exacerbations rate and higher systemic inflammatory cytokines including IL-617-19.
-Changes in weight, FFM and fat mass are not always aligned, underpinning the importance of body composition assessment in both routine clinical care and evaluating novel interventions such as CFTR modulator therapies19-21.
-However, to date there are no data reporting the effect of LUM-IVA on body composition.
+Pulmonary function and nutritional status are strongly correlated in CF [9].
+While it has long been appreciated that higher FEV_1 % pred is associated with higher BMI and with indices of fat-free mass [9-13], the significance of altered body composition is increasingly being recognised [11, 13-16].
+Fat-free mass depletion is associated with more severe CF lung disease, increased pulmonary exacerbation rate and higher systemic inflammatory cytokines such as interleukin-6 [17-19].
+Changes in weight, fat-free mass and fat mass are not always aligned, underpinning the importance of body composition assessment in both routine clinical care and evaluating novel interventions such as CFTR modulator therapies [19-21].
+However, to date there are no data reporting the effect of LUM/IVA on body composition.